In this article:

 Via your website

-Then choose the type of experiment you want to create.
+You can then choose the type of experiment you want to create.

-Via your personal space
+Via your App

 Create an experiment